susfungit/database-agent/README.md

-# Database Agent MCP Server - Phase 1
+# Database Agent MCP Server - Phase 2A

 A natural language to SQL query generator with MCP (Model Context Protocol) server capabilities.
-This is Phase 1 of a planned AI agent that will eventually provide autonomous database interaction capabilities.
+This is **Phase 2A** of a planned AI agent that will eventually provide autonomous database interaction capabilities.

-**Current Phase**: SQL Query Generator
+**Current Phase**: SQL Query Generator with Basic Schema Integration
 **Future Vision**: Autonomous Database AI Agent

+---

-## 🚀 Features (Phase 1)
+## 🚀 Features (Phase 2A)

 ### Current Capabilities
 - **Natural Language to SQL**: Convert natural language prompts to SQL queries